MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/security-baseline-improvement.md

 ## Next steps

 As cloud adoption continues and delivers additional business value, risks and cloud governance needs also change.
 For the fictional company in this guide, the next step is to support mission-critical workloads.
-This is the point when resource consistency controls are needed.
+At this point, resource consistency controls are needed.

 > [!div class="nextstepaction"]
 > [Improve the Resource Consistency discipline](./resource-consistency-improvement.md)